 The Board may order licensed contractors to complete remedial education as part of a disciplinary or consent order.

-Effective January 2014, any licensee ordered to complete remedial education must attend a full-day eight-hour class in person at DPOR.
+Every licensee ordered to complete remedial education must attend a full-day eight-hour class in person at DPOR.
 Classes are free, taught by certified DPOR staff, and offered once a month at DPOR offices in the Perimeter Center, 9960 Mayland Drive, Board Room 2 (directions here).

 All class participants must be a member of the Responsible Management team listed on the contractor license.
 You must bring a photo ID with you to registration.
 Credit will not be given unless you attend the entire length of the full-day class.